 I’m feeling a bit queasy from the bumpy, dirt road coming from Puerto Montt airport.
 Our driver negotiated every turn with skill but unless you like riding bumper cars, the inferior roads are not for the faint of heart.

-From the front window of the spanking-new Hotel Cumbres is a lakeside view of Osorno volcano along with Mt.
+From the front window of the Hotel Cumbres is a lakeside view of Osorno volcano along with Mt.
 Calbuco and Mt.
 Tronador.
 The beauty is hypnotic.

 Osorno was once one of the most active volcanoes in the southern Chilean Andes.
 The last recorded eruption flowed in 1869.

-A brisk walk around town reveals dozens of wooden colonial homes, a church modeled after the Marienkirche in the Black Forest and a Gasthaus built by the first German settlers in 1852.
+A brisk walk around town reveals dozens of wooden colonial homes, a church modeled after the Marienkirche in the Black Forest, and a Gasthaus built by the first German settlers in 1852.
 Direct descendants of German settlers have completely assimilated into the daily Chilean life but the language and cuisine are still alive.

-Along the boardwalk the sun seeps through the clouds and lights up the lake.
+Along the boardwalk, the sun seeps through the clouds and lights up the lake.
 It’s the beginning of a week’s worth of sunshine, an unusual but welcome weather pattern that turns the Lake Region into a beautiful painting.

 The Lake Region includes the ninth and tenth regions of Chile – from the heart of dairy farming to the mountains of Patagonia.
-It’s aptly named after the many lakes, islands, rivers, waterfalls and archipelagos in the area.
+It’s aptly named after the many lakes, islands, rivers, waterfalls, and archipelagos in the area.

 Gateway to Adventure in Hornopirén